alexgorin/pymar/README.md

 Its primary goals are to create very easy way to distribute your calculations in Python and to separate logic of your distributed programs from the way they store their data as far as possible.

+Works effectively even if your data are represented an lists instead of key-value pairs.

+Does not require special files with functions map and reduce, so may be easily used without significant changes in the architecture of the existing code.

 Tools for simplification of working with various kinds of databases will be provided as plugins.
 (Otherwise, there would be too many unnecessary dependencies).

 Version: